“There are only two hard things in Computer Science: cache invalidation and naming things.”

 The idea is simple; when you search for “Sagrada Familia,” not only do you get a list of pages mentioning it but also a summary box containing facts about it (they called it a “knowledge panel”): Sagrada Familia is a church in Barcelona, a city in Spain; and its author was the architect Antoni Gaudi who lived between 1852 and 1926.

 This not only enriches the results returned by the search but also drives highly valuable automated integrations: locations can be explored on a map or visited IRL by booking a flight, products can be purchased in online stores, etc.

-Graph: The Foundation of Knowledge Graphs
+Graph: The Foundation

 This world of possibilities was enabled by just organizing information as a graph.
 A graph is formed of nodes and relationships.
 Any person, object, location, or event can be a node.
 The relationships describe any kind of interaction between nodes; for example, an event takes place at a location, a person knows another person, etc. Nodes and relationships will be annotated with their types and described by a collection of attributes that characterize them.
 For instance, a node representing a city will typically have a property indicating its current population or its geographical location, a person would have a date of birth, a name, and so on.